 Eva Marie Carney Inducted: University of San Francisco, 1979

 Eva Marie Carney is the founder and president of the nonprofit organization, The Kwek Society, which provides menstrual supplies to Native American girls and young women living in the rural United States who don't have ready access to or can't afford what they need each month.
 She also maintains an active pro bono practice focused on immigration relief for women, girls, and gay and transgender community members facing violence, and holds elected office as a Member of the Legislature of the Citizen Potawatomi Nation, representing fellow Potawatomi who live in the 13 Mid-Atlantic and Southeastern United States and the District of Columbia.
-She earlier was a partner in a Washington, D.C. law advising investment funds, banks, and accounting and broker-dealer firms.
+She earlier was a partner in a Washington, D.C. law firm advising investment funds, banks, and accounting and broker-dealer firms.
 Previously, Ms. Carney served as Assistant General Counsel with the U.S. Securities and Exchange Commission.
-Ms. Carney graduated from the University of San Francisco with a BA in history, magna cum laude, and received her JD from Stanford Law School.
+Ms. Carney graduated from the University of San Francisco with a BA in history, and received her JD from Stanford Law School.
 Ms. Carney serves as a mentor and career coach to Posse D.C.
 Scholars.
 She is a member of the Washington, D.C.
 Alpha Sigma Nu Alumni Club and actively supports the work of the Posse Foundation, Just Neighbors, Whitman Walker Legal Services and Tahirih Justice Center.